 - Ambulance transportation or emergency room treatment that has not been arranged by the hospice team.

 How Much Does Hospice Care Cost?

 Your costs during hospice care are minimal.
-The care itself costs nothing and there is no deductible.
-For prescription drugs to help manage pain and symptoms you pay only $5 copayment per prescription.
-If your doctor is not part of the hospice team you would pay the usual deductible and coinsurance for doctor visits.
+The care itself costs nothing and there is no A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.....
+For prescription drugs to help manage pain and symptoms you pay only $5 A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service.... per prescription.
+If your doctor is not part of the hospice team you would pay the usual deductible and Coinsurance is a percentage of the total you are required to pay for a medical service. ... for doctor visits.
 If you live at home or in a nursing home you have to cover your own room and board.

 In conclusion, seniors, when the time comes Medicare is able to provide hospice care if needed.